Earl Bradley: Arrest, indictment, and conviction

 Bradley surrendered to authorities on December 18, 2009.
 His bail was set at $2.9 million cash, which was not posted.
 An initial preliminary hearing was delayed after prison officials placed Bradley on suicide watch.
 His attorney, Eugene Maurer, denied that Bradley was suicidal but complained that prison officials had deprived him of his prescription glasses.

 In February 2010, a grand jury sitting for the Delaware Superior Court indicted Bradley on 471 charges, including counts of rape and exploitation.
 103 victims were identified in the indictment, though the Attorney General indicated that they expected to identify even more victims.
 The indictment included allegations that Bradley had forced children as young as three months old to engage in intercourse and oral sex.
 It also revealed that Bradley had videotaped sexual assaults during which his victims "appeared to lose consciousness" from Bradley choking them by forcing oral sex on his child victims.
 The videos also show children in diapers screaming as they attempted to escape from Bradley before he raped them in an outbuilding on the property.
+Dr. Newberger alleged that "There is a reasonable likelihood for a lot of these children of having subsequent symptoms."

 Though his private lawyers quit after Delaware took steps to freeze his assets, Bradley was afforded a public defender and arraigned on March 24, 2010.
 He pleaded not guilty to all charges.
 A follow-up hearing was scheduled for May 17.

 The Delaware Board of Medical Practice suspended Bradley's license permanently on February 19, 2010.
 Delaware governor Jack Markell, concerned about failures in the medical, police and legal communities that allowed Bradley's crimes to continue for more than a decade, has called for an independent review.
 Widener University Law School Dean Linda Ammons was appointed to head up that review.

 Delaware Attorney General Beau Biden, son of then Vice President Joe Biden, announced in a January 2010 speech that he would not seek election to his father's former seat in the United States Senate because he felt it was more important to fully pursue Bradley's prosecution.
 Bradley's case was moved to New Castle County from Sussex County because of concerns about getting an impartial jury in Sussex County, as many families of his 127 alleged victims lived there.
 However, Bradley then waived his right to a jury trial, opting instead for a bench trial.
 The case was then moved back to Sussex County.
 After hearing evidence on June 7, 2011, Judge William C. Carpenter, the presiding Judge in Bradley's bench trial, stated he would issue his verdict at a later date.